 - Is it important or necessary for everyone to present themselves professionally in a courtroom?
-Why or why not? - Should observers have a right to share opinions during proceedings? - How does the structure of Oral Arguments help or hinder the judicial process?
+Why or why not? - Should observers have a right to share opinions during proceedings? - In what ways does the struture of Oral Arguments help or hinder the judicial process?